 - The dominant theoretical uncertainty is attributed to the contribution from missing higher orders in the truncated perturbative expansion beyond NLO.
 These contributions are estimated by a simultaneous variation of the chosen scales for μ_r and μ_f by the conventional factors of 0.5 and 2.
-In case of normalised jet cross sections, the scales are varied simultaneously in the calculation of the numerator and denominator. - The uncertainty on the hadronisation correction δ^{had} is estimated using the SHERPA event generator [62].
-Processes including parton scattering of 2 → 5 configurations are generated on tree level, providing a good description of jet production up to trijets.
+Typically, the resulting cross section varies monotonically in this interval.
+In a few cases when this does not hold, the minimum and maximum of the cross section in the interval is chosen to define the scale uncertainty.
+In case of normalised jet cross sections, the scales are varied simultaneously in the calculation of the numerator and denominator. - The uncertainty on the hadronisation correction δ^{had} is estimated using the SHERPA event generator [65,66].
+Processes including parton scattering of $2 \rightarrow 5$ configurations are generated on tree level, providing a good description of jet production up to trijets, while NC DIS cross sections are not well described.
 Also the parton level distributions are in reasonable agreement with the NLO calculation.
-The partons are hadronised once with the Lund string fragmentation model and once with the cluster fragmentation model [63].
-Half the difference between the two correction factors, derived from the two different fragmentation models, is taken as uncertainty on the hadronisation correction δ^{had}.
-It is between 1 to 2% for the inclusive jet and dijet measurements and between 0.5 and 5% for the trijet measurements.
+The partons are hadronised once with the Lund string fragmentation model and once with the cluster fragmentation model [67].
+Half the difference between the two correction factors, derived from the two different fragmentation models, is taken as uncertainty on the hadronisation correction δ^{had} .
+It is between 1 to 2 % for the inclusive jet and dijet measurements and between 0.5 and 5 % for the trijet measurements.
 These uncertainties are included in the cross section tables.
-The absolute predictions from SHERPA, however, are considered to be unreliable due to mismatches between the parton shower algorithm and the PDFs [64].
+The absolute predictions from SHERPA, however, are considered to be unreliable due to mismatches between the parton shower algorithm and the PDFs [68].
 Therefore, only ratios of SHERPA predictions are used for determining the uncertainty on the hadronisation corrections.
-The uncertainties obtained in this way are typically between 30 to 100% larger than half the difference between the correction factors obtained using RAPGAP and DJANGO. - The uncertainty on the predictions due to the limited knowledge of the PDFs is determined at a confidence level of 68% from the MSTW2008 eigenvectors, following the
+The uncertainties obtained in this way are typically between 30 to 100% larger than half the difference between the correction factors obtained using RAPGAP and DJANGOH. - The uncertainty on the predictions due to the limited knowledge of the PDFs is determined at a confidence level of 68 % from the MSTW2008 eigenvectors, following the formula for asymmetric PDF uncertainties [69].
+The PDF uncertainty is found to be almost symmetric with a size of about 1 % for all data points.
+Predictions using other PDF sets do not deviate by more than two standard deviations of the PDF uncertainty.